 How to Wash Damask Table Linens

 As with any fabric, the care depends upon the fiber content.
 Some damask fabric can be successfully washed while others (silk fibers) may need to be dry cleaned.
-If you are not certain of the fiber content or the item does not have a care label, consult a laundry professional at your local dry cleaning before attempting to wash damask at home.
+If you are not certain of the fiber content or the item does not have a care label, consult a laundry professional at your local dry cleaning shop before attempting to wash damask at home.

 Always pretreat any specific stains like oil or candle wax following stain removal tips before washing.
-The damask table linens can be tumbled dry on a medium low heat.
+The damask table linens can be tumbled dry on a medium-low heat.
 Always remove the linens while slightly damp for easier ironing.

 How to Care for Damask Garments

 For damask garments, always follow the care label for cleaning.
 While the fiber content may allow home washing, the garment may have an inner structure like linings or interfacings that require dry cleaning and can be destroyed or distorted if washed.

 Damask garments made from silk or wool fibers should be hand washed or dry cleaned following care label directions.

 - Follow the fiber content label for the correct temperature for ironing.

 - Always use a pressing cloth between the iron and the damask fabric to prevent the snagging of the looser, floating threads.

 - Press on the wrong side to prevent flattening of the floating threads and only do a small touch up on the other side.